dxw/contracts/agreements/govpress.md

         5. Minor modifications to theme files;
         6. Assistance and advice on the usage of WordPress's administration area.

-    3. Unless otherwise agreed, dxw cannot under this contract provide any service not specified in clause 4.1 or 4.2 unless it is specified in the Proposal, including but not limited to:
+    3. Unless otherwise agreed, dxw will not, under this contract, provide any service not specified in clause 4.1 or 4.2 unless it is specified in the Proposal, including but not limited to: